- Academic Technology

-5 Tips to Improve the Audio Quality in Your Video Presentations
+5 Tips To Improve Sound Quality Of Recording In Video Presentations

-Good audio quality is a critical component in ensuring your viewers stay engaged and don’t miss any part of your presentation.
+Good audio quality is critical in ensuring your viewers stay engaged and don’t miss any part of your presentation.
 High-quality audio also improves the accuracy of speech search within your videos, making it easier for viewers to find and fast-forward to precise words or phrases mentioned by a speaker.
-Here are 5 simple tips that can make sure the audio in your online presentations are as clear and easy to hear as possible.
+Here are 5 simple tips to ensure the audio in your online presentations is as clear and easy to hear as possible.

-In order to get the best sound quality out of your microphone, you need to be sure that you minimize any ambient noise in the room.
+In order to get the best sound quality out of your microphone, you need to be sure to minimize any ambient noise in the room.
 Even seemingly innocuous room items like a spinning ceiling fan, which may be practically silent to you, can cause distracting background noise in your recording.
-Before you start recording, make sure that any fans are turned off and any office machines (such as a fax machine or printer) that could interrupt you are unplugged.
+Before you start recording, make sure that any fans are turned off and that any office machines (such as fax machines or printers) that could interrupt you are unplugged.
 If possible, we also recommend positioning your microphone away from your computer.
 PC fans can sometimes increase in speed due to hardware usage during a recording.

 In many cases, your laptop’s onboard microphone or the microphone on your webcam will be sufficient if you’re recording in a small room with little ambient noise.
 On the other hand, if you’re in a conference room or auditorium setting, you may want to consider using a uni-directional microphone.
 A uni-directional microphone ensures that only the sound from one direction will be picked up.
 By contrast, an omnidirectional microphone will pick up sounds from all directions — which would capture distracting sounds from other people in a classroom or the audience.